PaddlePaddle/PaddleHub/modules/image/Image_editing/colorization/user_guided_colorization/README_en.md

 - ### Module Introduction

-  - user_guided_colorization is a colorization model based on "Real-Time User-Guided Image Colorization with Learned Deep Priors"，this model uses pre-supplied coloring blocks to color the gray image.
+  - User_guided_colorization is a colorization model based on "Real-Time User-Guided Image Colorization with Learned Deep Priors"，this model uses pre-supplied coloring blocks to color the gray image.

 ## II.
 Installation